neumino/neumino.github.io/movies.md

-### Paranormal Activity: Next of Kin
+### tick, tick...BOOM!
-*Released on 2021-10-29, vote average 6.9*
+*Released on 2021-11-11, vote average 7*

-Margot, a documentary filmmaker, heads to a secluded Amish community in the hopes of learning about her long-lost mother and extended family.
-Following a string of strange occurrences and discoveries, she comes to realize this community may not be what it seems.
+On the cusp of his 30th birthday, a promising young theater composer navigates love, friendship, and the pressures of life as an artist in New York City.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/cyrhAScX80k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/YJserno8tyU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>